-THURSDAY, 30 MARCH 2023
+THURSDAY, 27 APRIL 2023

-Report Title INTERIM FLEET PROCUREMENT STRATEGY - UBICO Purpose of Report To update the committee on the intended method of Ubico fleet replacement over the next four years.
-The Committee RESOLVES to: Decision(s) i) Approve the interim fleet procurement methodology ii) Approv ve the introduct tion and use of Hydrotreated Vegetable Oil as an alternative fuel and delegate authority to the Strategic Director of Resources to work with Ubico to outline an appropriate additional revenue budget as outlined in the report The Committee RECOMMENDS to COUNCIL: iii) Include £45k in the capital programme for HVO Tank iv) Increase the vehicle purchase budget in the capital programme by £152k to meet the higher cost of EV procurement.
-Consultation and Liaison with the CN2030 Team and guidance from the Energy Saving Feedback Trust Report Author Michael Towson, Community Services Manager Email: michael.towson@stroud.gov.uk Options To proceed with alternative options as laid out in the report.
-Risks 1) That the cost of HVO rises, creating pressure on revenue budgets.
-2) That HVO supply is interrupted These risks are mitigated - see 7.6 Background papers None Appendices Appendix A - HVO Fuel Briefing Paper SDC Feb 23 Implications Financial Legal Equality Environmental (further details at the Ň N × × end of the report) Yes Yes No Yes
+Report Title Interim Fleet Procurement Strategy - Ubico

+Purpose of Report To update the committee on the intended method of Ubico fleet

+replacement over the next four years.

+Decision(s) Council RESOLVES to:

+i) Include £45k in the capital programme for HVO Tank

+ii) Increase the vehicle purchase budget in the capital

+programme by £152k to meet the higher cost of EV

+procurement

+as recommended by Environment Committee.

+Consultation and 0,

+Feedback Trust

+Report Author Michael Towson, Community Services Manager

+Email: michael.towson@stroud.gov.uk

+Options To proceed with alternative options as laid out in the report.

+Risks 1) That the cost of HVO rises, creating pressure on revenue

+budgets.

+That HVO supply is interrupted

+These risks are mitigated - see 7.6

+Background papers None

+Appendices Appendix A - HVO Fuel Briefing Paper SDC Feb 23

+Implications Financial Legal Equality Environmental

+(further details at the

+end of the report) Yes Yes No Yes